Bogtui killings: CBI arrests absconder | Law-Order

 - India

-The CBI has arrested one of the two absconding persons for their alleged involvement in the carnage at Bogtui village in West Bengal's Birbhum district in March, an officer said on Thursday.
-The suspect and another person had bought fuel from a nearby petrol pump on the night of March 21.
-It was used for burning the houses at Bogtui, he said.
+The Central Bureau of Investigation arrested one of the two absconding persons for their alleged involvement in the carnage at Bogtui village in West Bengal's Birbhum district in March, an officer said.

+The suspect and another person had bought fuel from a nearby petrol pump on the night of March 21 and it was used for burning the houses at Bogtui, he said.

-Ten people had succumbed to burn injuries after their houses in Bogtui were allegedly firebombed by assailants after the murder of local TMC leader Bhadu Sheikh.
+Ten people had succumbed to burn injuries after their houses in the village were allegedly firebombed by assailants after the murder of local TMC leader Bhadu Sheikh.

-The suspect, who was absconding since the incident, was arrested on Wednesday.
-He was produced before a Rampurhat court and he was sent for five days of police remand, the officer added.
+The suspect, who was absconding since the incident, was arrested on Wednesday, the officer said.

+He was produced before a Rampurhat court and sent to police custody for five days, he said on Thursday.

-Earlier, the CBI had arrested nine persons for their involvement in the massacre.
-The CBI had registered a case on March 25 against 22 accused in compliance with an order of the Calcutta High Court.
+Earlier, the CBI had arrested nine people for their involvement in the incident.
+The central agency had registered a case on March 25 against 22 accused in compliance with an order of the Calcutta High Court.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)